gamejolt/game-api-libraries/README.md

 }
 ```

+Please use single tabs instead of spaces in your JSON file.

 - `name` **required** can be anything.
 Call it what you'd like.
 - `api` **required** a version string that matches the Game API version that your library implements.
 - `engine` **required** the programming language that your library works in, or the game engine/tool.